Franz Wohlfahrt (footballer): International career

 In 1983, Wohlfahrt was selected by Austria U-20's to play at the 1983 FIFA World Youth Championship.
 He made his debut for the senior side in an August 1987 friendly match against Switzerland, and was a participant at the 1998 FIFA World Cup, where he was a reserve behind Michael Konsel.

 In total, Wohlfahrt earned 59 caps, his final international being in November 2001, a 2002 World Cup qualification match against Turkey, which Austria lost 5–0.
 He also has the unfortunate distinction of having netted nine goals in a single match, a 9–0 loss to Spain at Valencia's Mestalla Stadium on 27 March 1999.

 Coaching and managerial career

 In July 2006, Wohlfahrt began a coaching career, training goalkeepers at SK Schwadorf 1936, VfB Admira Wacker Mödling, and the national team.
 In 2008, he had his first head coach experience, with ASV Baden.

-He has been goalkeeping coach for Austrian national team.
+He has been goalkeeping coach for Austria national team.
 On 9 January 2015, it was announced that Wohlfahrt would become the next Sporting Director of Austria Wien.